-The application and other required documents must be uploaded to the online Multifamily Secure send items to the following email: mhfa.app@state.mn.us.
+The application and other required documents must be uploaded to the online Multifamily Secure Upload Tool no later than 4:30 p.m.
+Central Time on Wednesday, March 29, 2023, to be considered for funding (refer to the application for further instructions).
+The Secure Upload Tool will direct you to send items to the following email: mhfa.app@state.mn.us.
 Review the Upload Tool Instructions for more information but note that required documents must be uploaded in their original format.
 Do not convert the documents into PDF or other formats.